UPDATE

-How to get your license: State-licensed real estate appraiser
+Get your license: State-licensed real estate appraisers

 Who needs a license?